Instability of a uniform electric field in pure non-Abelian Yang-Mills theory: Energy density production

 Now all that is required is to solve the equations of motion in \eqref{phieq} and \eqref{psieq}, insert the solutions in the energy expressions above, and perform the integrations.
 The first step is formally accomplished since the solutions to the equations of motion can be written in terms of parabolic cylindrical functions.
-However, we have found it more practical to solve the differential equations numerically followed by numerical integration\footnote{Part of the numerical work has been performed in Python and the code can be seen at the following link \url{https://github.com/cargicar/Vacuum_inestability_Non_Abelian_YM/blob/96625bc7e89863901ba59439d2427def826cae0b/NASchwingerEffect4_carlos_kernel.ipynb}}.
+However, we have found it more practical to solve the differential equations numerically followed by numerical integration.